CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: Method

-We visualize in \autoref{fig:corr-comparison} examples of $A^\phi$ and observe their similarity to DINO-based correlations.
-We use the CLIP-produced correlations $A^\phi$ to replace $A^\xi$ in \autoref{eq:refinement} to weight the pooling and observe a similar boost over MaskCLIP, therefore showing that good patch correlation can indeed be extracted directly from CLIP.
+We present our layer training in \cref{fig:method} (left part) and observe the quality of CLIP-predicted affinity matrix $A^\phi$.
+We also show in \cref{fig:corr-comparison} another example of obtained $A^\phi$ and observe their similarity to DINO-based correlations.
+We use the CLIP-produced correlations $A^\phi$ to replace $A^\xi$ in \cref{eq:refinement} to weight the pooling and observe a similar boost over MaskCLIP, thus showing that good patch correlations can indeed be extracted directly from CLIP.
 We can now discard DINO and we name \ours the guided-pooling strategy which uses CLIP-based correlation.
-Our method runs with a single forward pass of the CLIP model (and a small additional convolutional layer).
+As shown in \cref{fig:method} (\emph{inference} step), our method runs with a single forward pass of CLIP model and a small extra layer.